 With this in mind I put together this quick article about elderly people being abused in a nursing home – with everything from neglect to sexual abuse.

 Elder abuse is defined as a single or repeated intentional act that is either inappropriate or lacks the correct response when caring for an elderly person.
-This abuse does not have to be just physical, it includes sexual abuse, or can also be emotional or have to do with mismanagement of finances as well.
+This abuse does not have to be just physical.
+It includes sexual abuse.
+Or it can also be emotional or have to do with mismanagement of finances as well.
 Lack of treatment, also known as neglect, can also be a form of abuse.
-Neglect is considered just as serious as physical abuse because giving someone the wrong medication or not providing the proper dosage could cause the patient to be in danger.
+Neglect is considered just as serious as physical abuse.
+This can include giving someone the wrong medication or not providing the proper dosage.

 Whether the patient is in a nursing home or being cared for in his or her own home, he or she could be at risk for abuse from caregivers.
 Abuse can take place in the patient’s room or elsewhere in the facility, such as the washroom.
 The abuse may not be the main caregiver, a possible abuser could be: